 For now, you should focus on exercises that will help strengthen your rotator cuff, so you’re able to tolerate a regular weightlifting routine sooner than later.
 You’re going to stick with light weights for these exercises.
 I mean like 5-10 pounds sort of light!

-Perform 3 sets of 15-20 reps on each exercise.
+Perform 3 sets of 15-20 reps on each exercise listed below.
 If you can’t perform this many reps, you’re using too much weight, and it’s time to lighten up.
 Since you’re not stressing your shoulders intensely, you can do these exercises 3-4 times per week, or every other day until you’ve regained significant strength and range of motion.

 GET MY FREE TRAINING GUIDE!